top of page

 Not sure you will fit in?

-The ages of our members range from twenty-somethings through older adults, both working adults and retirees.
-All of us share musical enthusiasm, collaboration, and camaraderie.
-While our focus is on performing music, we do it by developing community within our organization and between our audiences.
+Our members range in age from twenty-somethings to older adults, including both working professionals and retirees.
+What unites us is a shared passion for music, collaboration, and camaraderie.
+While our focus is on making great music, we do so by fostering a strong sense of community—both within the band and with our audiences.

 Join Us